TinyCircuits/Thumby-Website/docs/API/Sprites.md

 ---

 `Sprite.setFrame(frame)` | sets the current `frame` index of the sprite animation.
-Needs to be used manually to progress animation, framerate handled by `thumby.display.update()`.
+Needs to be used manually to progress animation, frame rate handled by `thumby.display.update()`.
 Returns none, all parameters required.

 * `frame`
     * type: int